lacounty-isab/workshops/git/readme.md

 #### Short Circuit

-If the whole staging area idea doesn't sit well with you, it is possible to commit changes to file straight from the working copy without (explicitly) passing them through a staging area.
+If the whole staging area idea doesn't sit well with you, it is possible to commit changes to files straight from the working copy without (explicitly) passing them through a staging area.
 You should do this when working on repositories you share with others.
 But it may be fine for Git repositories you use privately.
 Just provide the `-a` flag.